 The personal information that we collect and process about you will include data such as:

 Your selection of the information you would like to receive e.g. End of Year Shows

 Will we send your data to third party organisations?

-We do not sell or otherwise transfer personal data to any third parties unless you have consented to this or this is permitted by law.
+We do not sell or otherwise transfer personal data to any third parties unless you have consented to this or this is permitted or required by law.

 How will we communicate with you?